Martial Arts and Mental Health

 Research shows there's a relationship between martial arts and mental health.
-When you work out it stimulates the mind and body.
-If you're going to "run that extra mile", you have to steel yourself.
-It's going to be tiring, and it's going to be uncomfortable; but you can do it.
-And when you do it, the reward's a thousand times greater than the difficulty experienced in acquiring it.
+When you work out, it stimulates the mind and body.
+If you're going to "run that extra mile,". you have to steel yourself.
+It's going to be tiring, and it's going to be uncomfortable; but you discover that you can do it.
+And when you do it, the reward is a thousand times greater than the difficulty experienced in acquiring it.
 Martial arts compounds this difficulty/reward spiral by constantly providing goals and feedback.

 Martial Arts Helps Develop Self-Control

 The biggest reason that martial arts helps combat addiction is through facilitating personal self control in an individual.
-It's the same principle as finding an activity you enjoy, which is physical, to help you lose weight.
+It's the same principle as finding an activity you enjoy, which is also physical, to help you lose weight.
 You can either hit the gym, or hit the tennis court.
-One will be easier to maintain over time.
+One or the other will be easier to maintain over time, depending on your preferences.
 With martial arts, you have to learn a certain family of moves.
 Then you have to spar with those moves.
 As you become better at sparring, you are upgraded in your classification of understanding; usually, as in karate, the way this upgrade is conveyed is through the kind of belt that is used to tie a gi, or traditional karate uniform.

 Different martial arts have different designations, but what most have in common is a "ladder" or "staircase" of development.
-There is always a goal at the end, there is always a carrot before the horse; and self discipline brings reward.
-See, by allowing the mind to focus on something unrelated to the addiction, recovery can be attained obliquely.
+There is always a goal at the end, there is always a carrot in front of the horse; and self-discipline brings a reward.
+By allowing the mind to focus on something unrelated to the addiction, recovery can be attained obliquely.